 entities:

-- entity: switch.picframe_back
+- entity: button.picframe_back

 tap_action: